-Employer appeals the Supplemental Decision and Order Awarding Attorney Fees (89-LHC-3266) of Administrative Law Judge Richard D. Mills rendered on a claim filed pursuant to the provisions of the Longshore and Harbor Workers' Compensation Act, as amended, 33 U.S.C. §901 et seq. (the Act).
-The amount of an attorney's fee award is discretionary and may be set aside only if the challenging party shows it to be arbitrary, capricious, an abuse of discretion, or not in accordance with law.
+Employer appeals the Supplemental Decision and Order Awarding Attorney Fees (89-LHC-3307) of Administrative Law Judge Richard D. Mills rendered on a claim filed pursuant to the provisions of the Longshore and Harbor Workers' Compensation Act, as amended, 33 U.S.C. §901 et seq. (the Act).
+The amount of an attorney's fee award is discretionary and may be set aside only if the challenging party shows it to be arbitrary, capricious, an abuse of discretion or not in accordance with law.
 See, e.g., Muscella v.
 Sun Shipbuilding & Dry Dock Co., 12 BRBS 272 (1980).

-Claimant's counsel sought an attorney's fee of \$3,232.75, representing 25.75 hours at \$125 per hour, plus expenses of \$14, for work performed before the administrative law judge in connection with claimant's hearing loss claim.
-The administrative law judge awarded counsel a fee of \$2,104, representing 19 hours at an hourly rate of \$110, plus expenses of \$14.
+Claimant's counsel sought an attorney's fee of \$2,409.25, representing 19.13 hours of services at \$125 per hour, and \$18 in expenses for work performed before the administrative law judge in connection with claimant's hearing loss claim.
+The administrative law judge awarded counsel a fee of \$1,567.50, representing 14.25 hours of services at \$110 per hour, plus expenses of \$18.00.
 Employer appeals the administrative law judge's fee award, incorporating by reference the arguments it made below into its appellate brief.
-Claimant responds, urging affirmance of the fee award.
+Claimant, incorporating his reply brief below, responds, urging affirmance of the fee award.

 Employer's objections to the number of hours and hourly rate awarded are rejected, as it has not shown that the administrative law judge abused his discretion in this regard.
 See Ross v.
 Ingalls Shipbuilding, Inc., 29 BRBS 42 (1995); Maddon v.
 Western Asbestos Co., 23 BRBS 55 (1989); Cabral v.
 General Dynamics Corp., 13 BRBS 97 (1981).
-Employer's specific objection to counsel's method of billing in minimum increments of one-quarter hour also is rejected, as the administrative law judge considered this objection, and his award conforms to the criteria set forth in the decisions of the United States Court of Appeals for the Fifth Circuit in Ingalls Shipbuilding, Inc. v.
+Employer's specific objection to counsel's method of billing in minimum increments of one-quarter hour also is rejected.
+Although the administrative law judge erred in finding this method of billing permissible, this error is harmless as his award conforms to the criteria set forth in the decisions of the United States Court of Appeals for the Fifth Circuit in Ingalls Shipbuilding, Inc. v.
 Director, OWCP [Fairley], No. 89-4459 (5th Cir.
 July 25, 1990) (unpublished) and Ingalls Shipbuilding, Inc. v.
-Director, v.
 Director, OWCP [Biggs], No. 94-40066 (5th Cir.
 Jan.
 12, 1995) (unpublished).

 Employer's contentions which were not raised below will not be addressed for the first time on appeal.
 Bullock v.
-Ingalls Shipbuilding, Inc., 27 BRBS 90 (1993) (en banc) (Brown and McGranery, JJ., concurring and dissenting), modified on other grounds on recon. en banc, 28 BRBS 102 (1994), aff'd mem. sub nom.
+Ingalls Shipbuilding, Inc., 27 BRBS 90 (1993)(en banc)(Brown and McGranery, JJ., concurring and dissenting), modified on other grounds on recon. en banc, 28 BRBS 102 (1994), aff'd mem. sub nom.
 Ingalls Shipbuilding, Inc. v.
 Director, OWCP [Biggs], 46 F.3d 66 (5th Cir.
 1995); Clophus v.
 Amoco Production Co., 21 BRBS 261 (1988).

-Accordingly, the Supplemental Decision and Order of the administrative law judge is affirmed.
+Accordingly, the administrative law judge's Supplemental Decision and Order Awarding Attorney Fees is affirmed.